XuyangSong/CG-MPC-ECDSA/README.md

 This project aims to implement two-party and multi-party ECDSA protocols based on class group with Rust.
 It currently includes schemes described in [DMZ+21] (published in Asiacrypt 2021) and  [XAX+21] (published in CCS 2021).

-- Introduction of the protocols are as follows:
+- Descriptions of the protocols are as follows:

 | Protocol | Introduction                                                 |
 | -------- | ------------------------------------------------------------ |